The Last Descent

-The Last Descent is a 2016 American biographical survival drama film co-written and directed by Isaac Halasima, and is his first feature-length film.
-It is based on the 2009 rescue attempt of John Edward Jones in Nutty Putty Cave, west of Utah Lake.
+The Last Descent is a 2016 American religious biographical survival drama film co-written, directed, shot, and edited by Isaac Halasima, and is his first feature-length film.
+It is based on the 2009 failed rescue attempt of John Edward Jones in Nutty Putty Cave, west of Utah Lake.
 The film was produced by Deep Blue Films, Cocollala Pictures, and Dark Rider Productions and distributed by Excel Entertainment Group.
 It stars Chadwick Hopson, Alexis Johnson, Landon Henneman, Jyllian Petrie, and Jacob Omer.

 Plot

 In 2009, John Jones, a 26-year-old medical student and experienced caver, arrives in Utah for the Thanksgiving weekend with his wife Emily and young daughter Lizzie.
-They are picked up by John's brother Josh, who tells him that the Nutty Putty Cave has been opened after having been closed before.
-Emily approves because of John's enthusiasm and he and Josh go to explore the cave.
+They are picked up by John's brother Josh, who tells him that the Nutty Putty Cave has been reopened after having been previously closed.
+Emily approves because of John's enthusiasm so he and Josh go to explore the cave.
 After Emily leaves with Josh's car, the two brothers enter the cave.
 John makes a decision to split up and explore an un-mapped route.
 As he goes deeper into the cave, he gets stuck in a small passageway.
 As he tries to go back and free himself, he falls into an even smaller hole and passes out.

 John wakes up upside down in an 18-inch wide hole and realizes he is completely stuck.
-He manages to alert Josh to his location, who then tries to pull John out himself but is unsuccessful.
+He manages to alert Josh, who then tries to pull John out himself but is unsuccessful.
 Josh, at John's behest, reluctantly leaves him to go get help.
 While alone, John passes out again due to his upside down position.
 Hours later, he is woken by Susie, a rescue worker.
 She tells him many rescuers are on the scene and are doing their best to get him out.
 Susie then climbs back up to the entrance where she meets with an expert who states that if John is in the tunnel for extended periods of time, his body will begin to shut down.
 Soon another rescuer, Aaron is brought to the scene.
-He has been involved in past rescues that have ended tragically, and he vows to not leave without rescuing John.
+Aaron has been involved in past rescues that have ended tragically, and he vows to not leave without rescuing John.

 Aaron climbs down and finds John, whose condition is starting to deteriorate.
 He assures John that everything will be all right, and promises him that he'll get out of the cave.
 John falls asleep and has a vision of his daughter in a field, but with an older man wearing grey clothing, whom he has seen before in hallucinations, after which he wakes up and suffers a panic attack.
 Aaron manages to calm him down, but not before John injures himself.
 John begins to talk to Aaron about his relationship with Emily.
 His conversation is overshadowed with flashbacks from when he first met Emily to them dating.
 That night, Josh drives Emily to the entrance of the cave where he convinces the lead rescuers into letting her stay at the entrance.